NadhifRadityo/Stima-Tucil1-23045/README.md

  -t, --thread <arg>       Number of threads to use (default: 2) -u, --no-interactive     Disable interactive console mode
 ```

+> [!NOTE]
+> Note: To ensure a fair comparison with other programs, run this program with the following minimal configuration:
+> ```
+> java -jar Stima-Tucil1-23045.jar -b 1 -t 1 -s 1
+> ```
+> With these options, the program will execute with a single branch (no branching), a maximum of one thread, and will generate only one solution.
+> <p style="font-size: 8px; font-style: italic; text-align: end;">Threading was implemented because the author couldn't resist optimizing.</p>

 ## Screenshots
 |Image|Caption|